 Hazmat Refresher/Update Training would be where inspectors would drive and stay in an academy setting.
 It will be put on by Hazmat Certified trainers.
 This would be used as a refresher and/or update for any new material.
+On site safety audits are for the 2 New Entrant Compliance inspectors.
+They travel to the location and perform the audit.
 As stated in the beginning of the narative, the costs are figured by number of personnel and if they have to travel to the location for the training.
 Lodging is decided by how many personnel will be attending.
 If a large number of personnel will be attending the meeting or training, we require double occupancy this is in-state as well as, out-ofstate.
 The State of Wyoming uses the federal per-diem rate for traveling in-state.